hoytpr/Lacto_genome/metadata.md

 ![Lactococcus assembly using --plasmid --careful](/fig/graph1.png).

 This graph shows several important issues:
-1. The Illumina sequencing was very high quality as there only one (1) "dead-end".
+1. The Illumina sequencing was very high quality as there is only one (1) "dead-end".
-2. This graph clearly shsows a separate high-copy-number plasmid.
+2. This graph clearly shows at least one separate high-copy-number plasmid.
 3. The graph *implies* there is another high-copy region within the genome assembly.

 An additional outputs are the files `assembly_graph_with_scaffolds.gfa` and `assembly_graph.fastg` which are the SPAdes predicted plasmid sequence elements.